Ifat (historical region): History

+Under the reign of Shewan king Sahle Selassie, the appointed Muslim Ifat governors were Hussain of Argobba, and his father Walasma Mohamed who professed their origin from the Walasma dynasty of the middle ages.
+English traveler Henry Salt in 1814 reported Ankober served as the capital of Ifat.
+Ifat was the site of forceful conversions of Muslims to Christianity by then Shewa king Menelik II under the orders of emperor Yohannes IV.
+In the 1870s, the Afran Qallo Oromo made a request for support from the Egyptian authorities on behalf of the Muslims of Ifat, as stated in their letter of capitulation during the Egyptian invasion of Harar.
+French writer Élisée Reclus in 1890 describes the fate of the initial inhabitants and dwellings of Ifat:

 As in Abyssinia properly so-called, the Shoa Mahommedans have been forcibly converted.
 They were formerly very numerous, and the name of Jiberti, by which they are known throughout Abyssinia, is a reminiscence of their holy city of Jabarta in Ifat, which has since disappeared.

 In 1896 rebel leader of Ifat, Talha Jafar led a revolt with the support of local Afar, Oromo, Argobba, Warjih and Amhara Muslims in the region, he had also made attempts to reach out to the ruler of Sudan known as the "Khalifah al-Mahdi", this forced Menelik now emperor of Ethiopia to send an army to confront the insurgents.
 Talha would however successfully negotiate a peace treaty with the emperor which ended hostilities a year later.
 According to historian Hussein Ahmed, Talha deceived the emperor into presuming he had a large force backing his rebellion, when in fact they were diminutive.

 In 1958 Ifat sub-province was called Yifat & Timuga with Menz and Gishe becoming their own zone.

 Ruins

-In 2007, a French archeologist team discovered numerous ruined towns 20km east of Shewa Robit near the western bank of the Awash River.
+In 2007, a French archeologist team discovered numerous ruined towns 20 km east of Shewa Robit near the western bank of the Awash River in the Hari Rasu.
 The most notable were the towns of Asbari, Nora and Awfāt, the latter identified as being the capital of the former Ifat state.
 The ancient ruins discovered included a mosque, a reservoir for water, and a necropolis dedicated to the Walashma Dynasty, all dated back to the 14th and 15th centuries.
 In Asbari and Nora most of the housing were grouped around two large stone mosques, their access was enclosed by walls and a hydrographic system, marked by slight depressions sloping into a thalweg.
 The funeral epigraphy of the oldest tomb notes that it is of a "sheikh of the Walasma" dated to April 1364, while another is of Sultan Ali ibn Sabr ad-Din dated to June 1373.
 Sometime in the 16th century, these towns were abandoned, local Argobba accredit Arabs for building the structures.
 The dwellings resemble Argobba or Harari historical building designs.

+Archaeologist Timothy Insoll indicates the Nora archaeological site is conventionally attributed to the period spanning from the thirteenth century through the sixteenth century, characterized by the presence of a significant defensive fortification.